Patrick Tugwell

 About:

 Patrick holds a Bachelor of Science (B.S.) in Economics from University of North Carolina at Greensboro, a Master of Divinity (M.Div.) from Boston University School of Theology, and a Master of Sacred Theology (S.T.M.) from Yale Divinity School.
-Inspired by scholars like Catherine Albanese and Kate Bowler, and drawing from his own experience in Corporate America, Patrick’s master’s thesis, titled “The Almighty Dollar,” explored the evolution of self-help religiosity in the United States and its enduring cultural legacy since the eighteenth century.
+His academic background includes the fields of constructive theology, biblical criticism, applied ethics, and history of Christianity.
+Inspired by scholars like Catherine Albanese and Kate Bowler, and an early career in sales and marketing, Patrick’s master’s thesis, “The Almighty Dollar,” examines the evolution of (Christian) self-help religiosity and its enduring legacy in American culture since the late eighteenth century.